 Abstract: This is a sample paper template.
 Please use the following settings.
-Use single line spacing throughout your paper.
+Page format must be size A4 (21 x 29 cm).
+The length of the paper should be in the range of eight to maximum thirty pages.
+Top, bottom, left and right margins are 2.5 cm.
+Use single line spacing throughout your paper (Spacing 0 pt Before and After).
 Use font Times New Roman 11pt, except in the title.
-The abstract should include purpose of the research, methodology, explanation of the results, limitations in the research and recommendations for further research.
 The words Abstract, Key words and References are in italics and bold.
-The Abstract should have at least 200 up to 300 words.
+The Abstract should have at least 120 words.
 The text should be justified throughout the paper.

-Key words: Leave two blank lines after the Abstract and list 5 to 7 key words, separated by commas, stating from general to individual.

-JEL Classification: minimum 1 JEL classification
+Key words: Leave two blank lines after the Abstract and list 5 to 7 key words, separated by commas JEL Classification: minimum 1 JEL classification